Enrolling in and Withdrawing from Courses

 Adding a Course

 Students may add a course during the add/drop period via the myWCU portal and after obtaining approval from their program advisor, graduate coordinator, and professor of the course.

 Dropping a Course

 - A grade of W will be entered on the academic record of any student who drops a course between the end of the drop/add period and before the end of the ninth class week or the equivalent in summer sessions.
-Course withdrawal forms are available on the Office of Graduate Studies website.
+Course withdrawal forms are available on the Graduate School website.

 If a student is only scheduled for one course, then withdrawal from the course at any time is considered a withdrawal from the University.